Richard Marx Throws Shade At Donald Trump On Twitter And The Internet Responds Accordingly

 — Brian Tannebaum (@btannebaum) July 18, 2018

-But, it wasn’t just song titles that got the Richard Marx treatment.
+But it wasn’t just song titles that got the Richard Marx treatment.
 Popular culture references also became fair game when it came to the would/wouldn’t debate on Twitter.

 He meant he wouldn’t even though he was but it’s not what he meant. pic.twitter.com/km94OuVMVM